Rainwater Drain Blocked by Roots? How to Deal with Root Intrusions and Ingress

 Pressure Gradients:

 The flow of water within drainage pipes creates pressure gradients.
-Tree roots can sense these pressure variations and may grow towards areas of higher moisture content, inadvertently infiltrating the drainpipes.
+Tree roots can sense these pressure variations and may grow towards areas of higher moisture content, inadvertently infiltrating the drain pipes.

 Preventing Tree Roots Growing in your Drains